ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

        git clone https://github.com/YOURID/ardupilot_wiki.git

 Be sure to keep your fork of the repository updated, both locally, and on GitHub both as you install and as you develop new contributions.
-Be sure to create a working branch locally when you start to make changes, pushing that branch up to your GitHub repo, and then making a PR (pull-request from there to the Wiki repo), in a manner similar to making :ref:`code PRs <submitting-patches-back-to-master>`
+Be sure to create a working branch locally when you start to make changes, pushing that branch up to your GitHub repo, and then making a PR (pull-request from there to the Wiki repo), in a manner similar to making :ref:`code PRs <submitting-patches-back-to-master>`.

    .. code-block:: bash

        git remote add upstream https://github.com/ArduPilot/ardupilot_wiki.git